International Music Chart: Roddy Ricch’s ‘The Box’ Leads

-Roddy Ricch’s The Box tops the International Music Chart this week, and it is followed, at number 2, by The Weeknd’s Blinding Lights.
+Roddy Ricch’s The Box tops the International Music Chart this week, and it is followed, at number 2, by Saint Jhn’s Roses.

-Future’s Life is Good featuring Drake sits at number 3, while Saint Jhn’s Roses rises three two spots to number 4.
+Dua Lipa’s Don’t Start Now rises two spots to number 3, while The Weeknd’s Blinding Lights drops two spots to number 4.

-At number 7, we meet, Post Malone’s Circles while Lady Gaga’s Stupid Love gains two spots to number 8.
+At number 7, we meet, Post Malone’s Circles while Joey Corry’s Lonely debuts at number 8.

-Arizona Zervas’ Roxanne sits at number 9, while Billie Eilish’s No Time to Die leads the chart from behind.
+Lil Uzi Vert’s Baby Pluto also debuts at number 9, while Arizona Zervas’ Roxanne leads the chart from behind.

 See the list below: